MoityAnthony/SecureAuthHeticMoity/README.md

 To start the project :

-Create a in the backend folder .env .
+Create .env a in the backend folder.

 With the PORT of the bakend :
 ```PORT=5000```